How to Save on Closing Costs and Tutus

 Why do they do this?

 The Loan Officer-to-Lender relationship is similar to a Car Salesmen-to-Dealership relationship.
 Car salesmen make their money when the car is sold.
 Dealerships make their money by financing the car.
-The same applies with Loan Officers: their money is made when the deal closes.
+The same applies with Loan Officers: their money is made when the deal closes just like we do at Brisbane Buyers Agents.
 Lenders make their money by financing your investment.

 To maximize their payout, Loan Officers charge for everything.
 Emailing documents, reading your application, grooming their dog.
 Then they charge a fee for that.